remap/ndnfs-port/INSTALL.md

     $ sudo port install protobuf-cpp
     $ sudo port install pkgconfig
 </pre>
-Install NDN-CPP as follows (after boost is installed):
+Install NDN-CPP as follows (boost is optional for ndn-cpp, but right now we only tested with ndn-cpp compiled with boost shared-ptrs and functions):
 <pre>
     $ git clone https://github.com/named-data/ndn-cpp.git
     $ cd ndn-cpp